CloudLabsAI/CloudLabs-Instructor-Docs/technical_deep_dive/View_Users_Page_readme.md

  ![](images/useropen.png)

 a.
-YOu'll see the users list, click on lab status option to get more details:
+You'll see the users list inside Users panel, click on lab status option to get more details:

  ![](images/userdetails.png)